 All assignments (quizzes, exams, and report submissions) WILL NOT be accessible a week after their due date.
-(Except the last lessons in the last Unit.)

-MCC- Federal Government Grading Scale Breakdown Scale 1,000 Points Assignments Points Orientation Quiz 20 The Course Orientation Quiz contains 20 questions worth 1 points each.
+MCC- Federal Government Grading Scale Breakdown Scale 1,000 Points Assignments Points Orientation Quiz The Course Orientation Quiz contains 20 questions worth 1 points each.
 Therefore, each quiz is worth 20 points.
 Twenty questions on how this course operates.
 The quiz can be taken unlimited times with no time constraints.
 The highest score will be submitted into the grade book.
 You must complete the Course Orientation Quiz before you start Chapter 2.
-Attendance 80 Attendance is taken on a Weekly Bases, by the student come to class.
+20 Attendance Attendance is taken Weekly, by the student coming to class.
 If a student doesn't come to class, then the student is considered to be absent for that week.
-Chapter Research Assignment (4 Reports) 400 Contains 4 report papers This course contains 4 report papers (Each a MINIMUM OF 2 PAGES long with Work Cited page/ Work Cited page is not counted within the 2 pages).
+80 Chapter Research Assignment (4 Reports) This course contains 4 report papers (at-least/ MINIMUM OF 2 pages long with Work Cited page/ Work Cited page is not counted within the 2 pages).
 Two pages is not the maximum- you are free to write more than 2 pages.
 Each report is worth 100 points.
+Use college level English with correct grammar, usage, and mechanics.
+Spelling and punctuation count in grading.
 Report Font is 12 inches/ Times New Roman, 11⁄2 spacing, and 1inch margins.
 Each report is due after the completion of each unit- there are 4 units.
 Brightspace Turn-It-In, plagiarism software will be used.
-Do not PLAGIARIZE work or you will receive a "0".
-Chapter Quizzes (15 Quizzes- 20 questions each) 300 Each quiz contains 20 questions worth 1 points each.
-Therefore, each quiz is worth 20 points.
+Do not PLAGIARIZE/ ARTIFICAL INTELLGENCE (AI) work or you will receive a "0".
+400 Chapter Quizzes (15 Quizzes- 20 questions each) Each quiz contains 20 questions worth 1 points each.
+Therefore, each quiz is worth 20 300 points.
 Ten questions are chosen randomly.
 Each quiz can be taken unlimited times within a 30-minute period.
 The highest score will be submitted into the grade book.
 Students must complete a Chapter Quiz after each chapter read.
 Students will not be allowed to move forward to the next chapter until the pervious Chapter Quiz is completed.

-Examinations (4 Exams- 25 question each) 200 Students can use handwritten/ typed notes (no books, professor PowerPoint slides, cellphone, tablets, search engines, or mobile devices can be used as aids).
+Examinations (4 Exams- 25 question each) 200 Students can use handwritten/ typed notes (no books, Professor PowerPoint slides, cellphone, tablets, search engines, or mobile devices can be used as aids).
 Due to limited space and time constrains, exams taken in the Testing Center are only allowed a Maximum of Three (3) attempts.
 Each exam contains 25 questions worth 2 points each.
 Therefore, each exam is worth 50 points.
 Each exam is a random selection of questions.
 Students have unlimited times to take each exam within a 45-minute period.
 The highest score will be submitted into the grade book.
 Student must complete all 4 Chapter Quizzes before you will be allowed to start each Unit Exam.
 Exams require that you use Respondus Lockdown Browser and require a webcam for Respondus Monitor.
 This browser and a webcam are only needed for examinations.
-Exam 01: Chapters 02, 03, 05, and 06 50 Exam 02: Chapters 02, 03, 03, and 00 Exam 02: Chapters 09, 10, 11, and 12 50 Exam 03: Chapters 13, 14, 15, and 16 50 Exam 04: Chapters 17, 18, and 19 50 Each Unit will close a week after it's intended due date.
+Exam 01: Chapters 02, 03, 05, and 06 50 Exam 02: Chapters 09, 10, 11, and 12 50 Exam 03: Chapters 13, 14, 15, and 16 50 Exam 04: Chapters 17, 18, and 19 50 Each Unit will close a week after it's intended due date.
 Students will not have access to any of the Unit contents a week after the due date- unless it is the last unit and it will be closed the last day of class.